chidvilasnaidu/MindEase/README.md

 ## 📄 License

-MIT License © 2026 MindEase
+MIT License © 2026 MindEase, all

 ---